 “Blue” is the most common name given to springs in Florida, due to their naturally clear blue water.
-Blue Spring in Volusia County (also known as Volusia Blue) is the largest of the state’s springs named “blue”.
+Blue Spring in Volusia County (also known as Volusia Blue) is the largest of the state’s springs named “blue.”

-Overview

-News

-Basin Map

-Photos/Video

-Contact
+Spring Location and Characteristics

-Volusia Blue Spring is a 1st magnitude spring with a single vent, about 30 feet deep, in a nearly circular pool.
-The spring pool is flanked by dramatically steep banks on three sides, with an overlook constructed near the vent.
-The spring run to the St. Johns River is bordered by thick native forest of cabbage palms and oaks.
+Volusia Blue Spring lies six miles southwest of DeLand, in Volusia County.
+It is located in Blue Spring State Park, which covers 2,600 acres.
+This first-magnitude spring and the largest spring on the St. Johns River, Volusia Blue Spring discharges an historical average of 1,654 million gallons of water each day.
+The spring is about 20 feet deep over its single vent.
+The spring pool is nearly circular, with a visible boil in the center.
+It is flanked by dramatically steep banks on three sides, with an overlook constructed near the vent.
+The water is clear and blue with a greenish tinge, and algae are ubiquitous in both the spring and spring run.
 Both the spring pool and spring run bottoms are mostly limestone and sand, with limited vegetation along the shoreline.

-West Indian Manatees congregate along the shoreline of Volusia Blue Spring run.
-Kimberly Eisley/FDEP
+The spring run has steep, sandy banks and flows almost half a mile to the St. Johns River through a thick native forest of cabbage palms and oaks.

+An underwater cave system has been mapped at Volusia Blue Spring, but it is very difficult and dangerous for divers to enter the cave through the spring due to the strong outward flow of ground water.

-In 1776, the explorer John Bartram described the water in the spring run as “smelled like bilge water, tasting sweetish and loathsome, warm and very clear…the springhead is about 30 yards broad, and boils up from the bottom like a pot . .”
-Other early visitors also described the water as being sulfurous.
-Scientists now understand that this spring, along with other springs on the St. Johns River, are fed by relic seawater in the ground water of this region.
-The resulting water discharging from the spring vent is a combination of relatively young fresh water and older salt water.
+For centuries, the spring area was home to Native Americans; it contains a prehistoric shell midden that was used as a house site by European settlers in the late 1800s.
+In 1776, the explorer and botanist John Bartram wrote that the water in the spring run “smelled like bilge water, tasting sweetish and loathsome, warm and very clear . . .
+[T]he springhead is about 30 yards broad, and boils up from the bottom like a pot . . .”
+Other early visitors also described the water as sulfurous.
+Scientists now understand that Volusia Blue Spring, along with other springs on the St. Johns River, is fed by relict seawater in the region’s ground water.
+The resulting water discharging from the spring vent is a combination of relatively young fresh water and older salt water; current water quality may thus be affected by water that entered the aquifer as much as 100 years earlier.